-Bald eagles were observed during the 2015 osprey surveys for the McCloud - Shaw THP (1-12-110 HUM).
-Bald eagles were observed to be nesting again at the Catfish Lake site to the west of HRC property near the College of the Redwoods.
-Similar to 2014, 2015 surveys indicated that at least one eaglet resulted from this nest.
+Bald eagles were observed during the 2016 osprey surveys for the McCloud - Shaw THP (1-12-110 HUM).
+The detections were in relation to the Catfish Lake nest site to the west of HRC property near the College of the Redwoods.
+Similar to 2014, our 2015 surveys indicated that at least one eaglet resulted from this nest.
+Unfortunately in 2016 we were unable to conduct reproductive visits to the nest due to time constraints.

-No bald eagles were observed during osprey surveys for the Hibachi THP (1-12-104 HUM) in 2015.
-The new bald eagle nest found near High Rock along the Eel River during bald eagle surveys conducted in 2014 did not appear to be occupied in 2015.
-In 2014, although the bald eagles appeared to be tending to the nest throughout the season, no nestlings or fledglings were observed on any of our surveys, indicating that nesting was not initiated, or the nesting attempt may have failed.
+Bald eagles were also observed during osprey surveys for the Hibachi THP (1-12-104 HUM) in 2016.
+The new bald eagle nest found near High Rock along the Eel River during bald eagle surveys conducted in 2014 was occupied on the 4 April 2016 survey visit, and again on the 20 April visit.
+However, on the 11 May survey visit the original bald eagle nest appeared to be abandoned and the pair was in the process of building a new nest upslope of the original, near where Matthews Creek crosses under Highway 101.